 With those, you can mix them right in with the garden soil in your yard and have a nice, good potting mix ready for your baby adenium seeds.

-Ever heard of or tried rice hulls or rice husks?
+Ever heard of rice hulls or rice husks?
 These are the outer shields of the rice grains.
 Even though they look soft and thin, these are actually mighty warriors.

 The rice hulls actually have a similar chemical component as the perlite or sand we saw earlier.
 All three of them have Silica (Si) in their chemical makeup.
 Silica is a tough, strong material that also provides good air flow.